-As a guide on helping you rank better, I cannot say for sure how often I’ve wrote on this topic, but that was from one point of view (the blogger/page owners) but this time around, I want to approach the topic from the opposite end, from Google’s that is and explain how they look at websites from the moment their spiders land on it to the moment they index, then rank it and based on all of that, show you how to leverage this information so you can maximally benefit from it.
+As a guide on helping you rank better, I cannot say for sure how often I’ve wrote on this topic (here is a guide), but that was from one point of view (the blogger/page owners) but this time around, I want to approach the topic from the opposite end, from Google’s that is and explain how they look at websites from the moment their spiders land on it to the moment they index, then rank it and based on all of that, show you how to leverage this information so you can maximally benefit from it.

-So let’s break down how Google ranks pages:
+So let’s break down how Google ranks pages on your website:

 Besides WordPress, there are other platforms which do the same thing, but in my experience, WordPress is one of the best, so you should ideally have a WP site if you’re going to do this.
-Create one here.
+Create a website here.

 You can also manually utilize this process and sometimes get your page/s “crawled” within minutes.
 Here is how to do this, although do note this is optional and honestly, you don’t really need to do this if you already have a WordPress page, as it does that work for you, it just initially takes a little bit longer, but eventually it all ends up the same way and the spiders will always come and crawl your page.